bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/StreamsList_ServiceInfo.png

-3. **Delete** a stream clicking at the corresponding icon in the Action block near the name of the stream you want to delete
+3. **Delete** a stream clicking at the corresponding icon in the Action block near the name of the stream you want to delete.

+.. note:: A stream used by any instance can not be deleted.

 The list of streams can be filtered by its type and/or a name using the search tool above the list.